-The No-Build Alternative would not require the area occupied by the Sippel archaeological site, therefore, there would be no direct impact to the site.
+The No-Build Alternative would not require the area occupied by the Sippel Archaeological Site.
+Data recovery for the Sippel Archaeological Site has already occurred.
 Known archaeological resources are protected from disturbance by state and federal regulations.

 Motor vehicles contribute several pollutants listed in the NAAQS.
 These include the following: